RajheshRavi/Virtual-KeyBoard-python/README.md

 The button 'Click here to support', copies the link of this Repository to the clipboard.

-Executable (.exe) file is present in Build folder.
+Executable (.exe) file is present in Dist folder.